 A DBA, which means "doing business as," is simply a fictitious name registration, also referred to as an assumed business name.
 It’s a way for a company to operate under a name other than its registered name.
 However, electing a DBA does not provide the same legal protections as having a separate business entity, such as a Corporation or LLC.

 Every day, people inquire about setting up a DBA for their Delaware LLC or Delaware corporation.
 Business owners often choose to operate under multiple, different names for a number of different ventures.
 For example, ABC Company, Inc. may find the need to set up multiple, different DBAs using the names XYZ Landscaping, Inc. and 123 Construction, Inc.

-In my experience, the current trend has business owners leaning toward incorporating a Delaware LLC or corporation with the actual name under which they plan to operate.
+There are a few scenarios where it may be beneficial to apply for a DBA.
+However, in my experience, the current trend has business owners leaning toward incorporating a Delaware LLC or corporation with the actual name under which they plan to operate.
 Since the company name is often linked to a website, trademark, patent, logo or some other type of branding, setting up the DBA is kind of unnecessary.

 Still, some situations do make a lot of sense for filing a DBA.
 Some examples of such situations would be:

 For these situations and many others, it is not uncommon for people to set up a DBA as a fictitious name for a corporation or LLC formed in Delaware.
 The question then becomes, where do I setup the DBA?

 Traditionally, in Delaware, the DBA registration is completed in the county in which the company predominantly operates and does business.
 Next you might be wondering if you need to file for your LLC or corporation DBA in Delaware.
 Again, it depends where your company physically operates and transacts business.
 If the company is actually located and conducting business in the state of Delaware, then a Delaware DBA filing will typically be necessary.